 The key supposition in this design strategy is that the user will judge the character of an anthropomorphic computer agent based on the same criteria that they use to judge humans in daily interaction… This is true in the very base constructions of the category of “human,” for instance.
 At different points in history, “humanity” and “humanness” have been denied to people based on their gender, race, religion, ethnicity, and sexuality, and have been used to justify atrocities such as slavery, genocide, and rape.

 Sweeney’s results are not alone in their implications.
-Other studies indicate that pricing and other automated digital commerce systems display higher prices in geographical areas known to have large concentrations of black and minority individuals.
-Analysis of Google Maps indicated that searches for racist expressions, such as the ’n-word’, directed users to former US Pres.
-Barack Obama’s residence at The White House.
-More recently, it was discovered that photo service Flickr’s automated tagging service had mislabeled a black woman under the category of ‘monkeys’, a racial stereotype often associated with black people.
+Other studies indicate that pricing and other automated digital commerce systems display higher prices in geographical areas known to have large concentrations of Black and minority individuals.
+Analysis of Google Maps indicated that searches for racist expressions, such as the ’n-word’, directed users to former US president Barack Obama’s residence at The White House.
+More recently, it was discovered that photo service Flickr’s automated tagging service had mislabeled a Black woman under the category of ‘monkeys’, a racial stereotype often associated with Black people.
 So while machine themselves are not racist, then can reproduce and represent racisms within human interaction.